6 Best Long Range Electric Scooters (47 Tested & Shortlisted)

 The Dualtron Storm Limited has the longest range of all the electric scooters in my 140+ model database.
 However, while it has a maximum range of 137 miles, it's uncomfortable to ride for prolonged periods.

-As a result, the NAMI Burn-e 2 stands out as a top choice.
-It has a maximum range of 90 miles and a buttery-smooth ride.
+As a result, the EMOVE Cruiser S stands out as a top choice.
+It has a maximum range of 62 miles, a real-world tested range of 48 miles, and is comfortable to ride for long distances.

 How Can I Increase the Range of my Electric Scooter?